shreyasdhuliya/Sagemaker-Plagirisim-Detector/README.md

 ### Introduction
-Training a Linear Linear sagemaker model which examines a text file and performs binary classification labeling that file as either plagiarized or not, depending on how similar that text file is to a provided source text.
+Training a Linear Linear sagemaker model which examines a text file and performs binary classification labeling that file is either plagiarized or not, depending on how similar that text file is to a provided source text.

 Features are created bassed on
 - Containment features for n-gram ranging from 1 to 6.